nahid-amini/Assignment/README.md

   #### How to run test
   ### Make sure you update the config.py with proper values
-  * From python-Selenium folderm run pytest Tests
+  * From python-Selenium folder, run pytest Tests

   #### PythonTestResult.png
   * Result of successful pytest run